What Is Climate-Controlled Storage?

 - Film reels and negatives

 Moisture and drastic temperature changes are the enemy of artwork.
-If you’re in an area that experiences high humidity levels and extreme temperatures, we highly recommend climate control.
+If you’re in an area that experiences high humidity levels and extreme temperatures, we highly recommend climate control when storing artwork and antiques.

 Books & Newspapers

-Whether you’re storing a percussion, string, or brass instrument, humidity and extreme temperatures can wreak havoc on your instruments.
+When storing musical instruments like percussion, string, or brass instrument, humidity and extreme temperatures can wreak havoc on your instruments.

 Wine retains its quality best when stored in very specific conditions and shouldn’t be left in a non-climate-controlled environment.
 Though wine is mentioned here, Extra Space Storage offers wine storage, which provides the ideal storage conditions, as a service at select locations.